Operation Neptune (video game)

-Operation Neptune is an educational computer game produced in 1991 by The Learning Company.
+Operation Neptune is an educational video game released in 1991 by The Learning Company.
 The goal of the game is to guide a small submarine through a variety of undersea caverns, collecting pieces of a ruined space capsule.
-Like other games by The Learning Company, Operation Neptune is educational and was intended for players age nine to fourteen (grades three through ten).
+Like other games by The Learning Company, Operation Neptune is educational and is intended for players age nine to fourteen (grades three through ten).
 It was released as part of the Super Solvers series for a time.

-The game
+Plot

-The back story of the game is as follows: A team of astronauts and scientists have begun a secret research project on a distant planet.
+A team of astronauts and scientists have begun a secret research project on a distant planet.
 The research team's results were sent back to Earth on the "Galaxy space capsule", which malfunctioned, crashed into the ocean, and broke into many pieces.
-The capsule included several data canisters, each of which contains small snippets of the scientists' story, which is revealed to the player as the game progresses and data canisters are found.
-The capsule also contained some toxic chemicals, which have begun to leak out and threaten the health of the world's sea life.
-A recovery mission, codenamed Operation Neptune, is sent to recover the pieces of the capsule.
+The capsule contained several data canisters, each with snippets of the scientists' story, revealed as the game progresses and data canisters are found.
+It also had toxic chemicals that began leaking, threatening sea life.
+A mission, Operation Neptune, was sent to recover the pieces.

+Gameplay

 The game consists of two campaigns, called Voyager Game and Expert Game; the player selects one when creating a new save file.

-Gameplay

-In both the Voyager Game and Expert Game campaigns, the player must complete sixteen levels, called Sectors, which are distributed across five Zones: Dragon Reef, Fossil Trench, Limestone Ridge, Sea Forest, and Hammerhead.
+In both campaigns, the player must complete sixteen levels, called Sectors, which are distributed across five Zones: Dragon Reef, Fossil Trench, Limestone Ridge, Sea Forest, and Hammerhead.